Best Clinical Decision Support Tools 2026: Ranked & Compared

 1. Vera Health: Best Overall Clinical Decision Support Tool

-In published benchmarks, Vera scored 84.9% on the NEJM-AI dataset and 97.5% on USMLE (97.9% Step 1, 98.2% Step 2 CK, 96.7% Step 3), outperforming general-purpose AI models on both.
-Vera ranked #1 in four out of five NEJM-AI medical specialties, including Pediatrics (93.9%) and Internal Medicine (87.3%).
+Per Vera Health's benchmark report, Vera scored 84.9% on the NEJM-AI dataset, 97.5% on USMLE (97.9% Step 1, 98.2% Step 2 CK, 96.7% Step 3), and 62.2% on MedXpertQA, and outperforms ChatGPT, Claude, and Gemini on advanced clinical reasoning benchmarks.
+The same report states Vera achieved the highest accuracy in four of five NEJM-AI medical specialties, including Pediatrics (93.9%) and Internal Medicine (87.3%).

 2. UpToDate Expert AI: Best for Depth and Editorial Authority